ibm-bluemix-mobile-services/bms-samples-android-bluelist/README.md

 	- Copy the Server key you just created and the GCM Project number into the Push Notifications configuration dashboard

 ### Deploy the Bluelist NodeJS application to Bluemix (If using Custom Auth)
-You must use the Node.js runtime to host the Bluelist NodeJS custom auth application.
+You **must** use the Node.js runtime to host the Bluelist NodeJS application.
 Cloudant recommends operations that need 'admin' access to be performed in server side code.
 A sample Node.js app for Bluelist is included in this repository.

 Update the name, host and domain in the [NodeJS/manifest.yml](NodeJS/manifest.yml) file to match your Bluemix backend.